Previously Played

 Weaste Pride returns to the Weaste & Seedley Social Club on Weaste Lane in Salford on Saturday the 11th of July for its second year — and it's going even bigger!
 Celebrating the LGBT+ icons of the 80s and 90s, expect DJs spinning everything from Madonna and Kylie to Whitney, Britney and a bit of Take That, plus plenty of sequins, feel-good anthems, big voices, tribute acts, live performances and prizes throughout the day.
 The charity raffle returns too, with Jak's World — supporting young people's mental health — as this year's chosen charity.
 Born from organiser Ian Carberry's back garden and now hosted at the local social club, Weaste Pride is all about keeping Pride accessible and rooted in the community — camp, colourful and completely unapologetic.
 Dress in your rainbow best, bring your mates and get ready for the campest party Weaste has ever seen!
 Entry is free and everyone is welcome.
 (Click on the Weaste Pride logo for more info)

 Plymouth Pride makes a triumphant return to Plymouth Hoe on Saturday the 11th of July, and after the event's cancellation in 2025, the LGBTQIA+ community of Plymouth and beyond is ready to celebrate in style!
-The Pride March sets off at 11am from a start point to be confirmed, before the main event takes over Plymouth Hoe from 12 noon until 6pm.
+The Pride March gathers from 11am at Theatre Royal Plymouth, setting off at 11:30am and arriving at Plymouth Hoe at 12 noon, where the main event runs until 6pm.
 Expect live music on the main stage, community stalls and traders, food and drink, family-friendly activities and the vibrant, welcoming atmosphere that Plymouth Pride is known for.
 Run entirely by a small team of dedicated volunteers, Plymouth Pride relies on the generosity of sponsors, donors and the community to make it happen — so come along, show your support and help make 2026 the biggest and best Plymouth Pride yet.
 Entry is free and everyone is welcome.
 (Click on the Plymouth Pride logo for more info)

 Trans Pride Hastings returns across two days on Saturday the 11th and Sunday the 12th of July, one of the UK's most celebrated grassroots trans Pride events.
 Saturday is Trans Town — a community takeover of Hastings and St Leonards as local businesses add themselves to a special map, offering events, discounts and gifts for the trans community and their allies.
 Pick up your map from the beginning of July.
 Sunday brings Trans Pride Fest at Hastings Museum and Art Gallery on Bohemia Road from 12 noon until 6pm, featuring non-stop entertainment, community stalls and twelve unique Pockets of Joy — small-scale, surprising and intimate one-off experiences created by trans and non-binary artists, funded by the National Lottery.
 Two swim sessions at Summerfield Pool are also available next door.
 Entry is free and everyone is welcome — trans, non-binary, allies and friends.
 (Click on the Trans Pride Hastings logo for more info)